mattermost/docs/source/cloud/cloud-integrations/cloud-incoming-webhooks.rst

 1. Go to **Main Menu > Integrations > Incoming Webhooks**.
 If you don't have the **Integrations** option in your Main Menu, incoming webhooks may not be enabled or may be disabled for non-admins.
 Enable them from **System Console > Integrations > Integration Management** or ask your System Admin to do so.
 2. Select **Add Incoming Webhook** and add a title and description for the webhook.
 The description can be up to 500 characters.
 3. Choose the channel to receive webhook payloads, then select **Save** to create the webhook.
-4. Use a curl command from your terminal or command line to send the following JSON payload in a HTTP POST request:
+4. Use a curl command from terminal or command prompt to send the following JSON payload in a HTTP POST request:

 .. code-block:: text